Put your LP onto CD…

 Some of our most interesting restorations include:

-- A 33 1/3 speed disc from World War II.
-Released as a national feel-good story by the War Department, this recording featured the client's father as a young marine describing his battle on Okinawa that saw half of his company killed or wounded.
+- A 33 1/3 RPM disc from World War II.
+Released as a national feel-good story by the War Department, this recording featured the client's father as a young Marine describing his battle on Okinawa that saw half of his company killed or wounded.
 The client had no idea his father had participated in the deadliest battle in the Pacific.
-The unique thing about this record was that it was recorded at 33 1/3 speed, something very unique in those days.
+The unique thing about this record was that it was recorded at 33 1/3 speed, something very unusual in those days.

 - The cassette mix tape collection.
 A customer had been making mix tapes of his favorite music up until the 1990s.
 There were literally dozens and dozens of these he wanted transferred onto CD.
-Using multiple cassette decks, we were able to transfer four cassettes at one time to our digital workstation.
-This saved time, and more importantly money for the customer.
+Using multiple cassette decks, we were able to transfer four cassettes at a time to our digital workstation.
+This saved time –and more importantly, money – for the customer.

 - The Grateful Dead, 1971.
 One of our repeat clients had several "direct-feed" tapes recorded in San Francisco during the band's heyday.
 The Dead were notorious for letting concert-goers record the performances for their own enjoyment.
 These tapes were supposedly first generation recordings.
 Some tapes were recorded "split-track," with rhythm/percussion on one track, and guitars/vocals on the other.

 - Early 20th Century veterinary oral histories.
 The Kentucky Veterinary Medical Association had several old recordings of veterinarians describing the perils and difficulties of running a practice in Kentucky.
 Many vets related stories from before World War I and II.
 One interesting note was the early use of radiophones by vets because of the large area they had to cover.
 One man was the sole large animal vet in eastern Kentucky/western West Virginia.